FlorianFasmeyer/HeArc_AN_team2/Labo1/README.md

 	accuracy (decimal)   	8 decimals	268'435'456

 Accurate up to 2^28 for exponents*.
 In other words, the accuracy spans the range from 0 to 268,435,456.
 However, as soon as you add 1 to this range, the first inaccuracy emerges, as the precision fails to increment.
-As a rule of thumb, you consistently maintain at least 8 decimals accuracy.
-While it is possible to have 9 decimals, this level of precision is not applicable to all values, so caution is advised.
+As a rule of thumb, with our 37-bit type, you need to maintain at least 8 decimals of accuracy consistently.
 The following example demonstrates those "ranges" of accuracy.
 Every line represents a number covered by the floating-point representation, with each stack composed of 268'435'456 lines:

 ![visualisation of every values covered by a floating point type](https://jasss.soc.surrey.ac.uk/9/4/4/fig1.jpg)